vmware/singleton/content/en/docs/get-started/download-and-installation.md

 Installation
 ------------

-Singleton Service include 2 types of builds, one is i18n manager, one is l10n manager:
+Singleton Service include 2 types of builds, one is i18n manager, the other is l10n manager:

 * I18n manager is the main build, it provides the [restful APIs](https://vmware.github.io/singleton/docs/overview/singleton-service/singleton-service-apis/) to talk with Singleton SDK.
 * L10n manager will work together with I18n manager to achieve the feature [Source Collection](https://vmware.github.io/singleton/docs/overview/singleton-service/configurations/enable-source-collection/).